tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 ## Is Tor broken?
 Correctly setup Tor services and Tor Browser, used correctly, Tor is not broken, but it's very easy to do something that would make Tor seem broken.
 If you login into a remote services, like FaceBook or GMail, your ```Anonymity``` at this site is lost.
-Thou, recent release of the Tor Browser package would keep both sites isolcated from one another.
+Thou, recent release of the Tor Browser package would keep both sites isolated from one another.
 Older Tor setups needed a user to know how to configure their proxy settings in their OS, to use Tor services.
 This was very easy to get wrong or incomplete, and some of your information or details could be leaked.
-Newer releases of Tor as a single package, preconfured and shipped with a secure browser resolved many of these problems.
+Newer releases of Tor as a single package, preconfigure and shipped with a secure browser resolved many of these problems.
-Keeping the Tor Browser package up to date, so as to address any security issues discoved helps with keeping your ```Anonymity```.
+Keeping the Tor Browser package up to date, so as to address any security issues discovered helps with keeping your ```Anonymity```.
-Tor by it's self has weaknesses, like if you are the only person using Tor on your  (home/office/school) network, you would be discovered - This is called a time/traffic correcltion attack.
+Tor by it's self has weaknesses, like if you are the only person using Tor on your  (home/office/school) network, you would be discovered - This is called a time/traffic correlation attack.

   Interesting talk about some of the Tor attacks - https://www.youtube.com/watch?v=7G1LjQSYM5Q

 ## Conclusion:
 Would I recommend Tor?
-Maybe not, as Tor by it's self does not guarantee Anonymity.
-I like the goals that Tor is trying to address and think they making great progress, but total anonymity has many obstacles not just the technolgy related, but the human component.
+Maybe not, as Tor by itself does not guarantee Anonymity.
+I like the goals that Tor is trying to address and think they making great progress, but total anonymity has many obstacles not just the technology related, but the human component.

 ## Notes:
 Anonymity is not Confidentiality
 Tor is not a VPN
 Tor data leaving the Tor network can be intercepted

 Advantages:
  * Free and Open Source
  * Supports Linux, OSX and Windows